 2. Don’t sue – at least not yet.
 The typical commercial response to a potentially libelous site is to reach for the legal sledgehammer.
 This is certainly in the armory but not the only weapon at the brand’s disposal.
 Dialog may be a good first step.
 In general, people don’t waste their time unless they have a genuine complaint.
 It may be valid even.
 Solve that, and the problem may go away.
 It could simply be an attempt to gain attention (one which is clearly working!)

 3. Monitor – anyone involved in promoting an online presence knows it takes a LOT of effort.
 Fresh content, SEO, link building and patience.
 The detractor is going to have to be pretty determined to do some serious damage or to compete with the organized resources of a brand which has a commercial objective to promote itself.
 Sure, sites can quickly become a cause-celebre, but those tend to be genuine wrong-doings, rather than malevolent rants.
 Watch to see how the site develops – it may run out of steam.

-4. Counter – now would be a good time to start your SEO and Social Media Optimization (SMO) programs.
+4. Counter – now would be a good time to start your SEO, websites that sell and Social Media Optimization (SMO) programs.
 What other news does the company have?
 How can you change the conversation?

 5. Policy – every organization has confidential information and privileged communications it would rather did not enter the public domain.
 These could be embarrassing or commercially damaging if released, potentially even leading to legal repercussions.
 The best protection here is a culture of trust, professionalism and fair play, but it can be bolstered by norms and policy.
 For instance, preventing discussion of an individual’s performance over email, making sure confidential documents are properly marked and archived/deleted, restricting access to files.
 If there isn’t a policy in place, it’s a good idea to develop one before a knocking site gets its ammunition.